The Friends of Holy Cross

 The Trustees are subject to the rules of the Trust Deed and the Charity Commission.
 They must meet at least three times a year, the quorum being five.
 They must also report regularly to the PCC and present `audited` annual accounts to the Annual Parochial Church Meeting.

-However if you would like to become more involved, give a donation or just wish to hear how we are getting on we encourage you to be added to the list of `The Friends`.
+However if you would like to become more involved, give a donation or just wish to hear how we are getting on we encourage you to be added to the list of 'The Friends'.
+Please submit your details below.